How to Make Dandelion Wine: An Easy Recipe to Make at Home

-Dandelion wine is not just something that’s drunk by cartoon rabbits in your favorite children’s book – it is a very real, very accessible and very, very delicious.
+Dandelion wine is not just something that’s drunk by cartoon rabbits in your favorite children’s book – it is very real, very accessible and very, very delicious.

 Like elderflower wine, dandelion wine allows you to literally bottle up the essence of the spring time, transforming wild country meadows into glasses of sweet, golden nectar.